-Accounts must be opened by a parent or guardian who is happy to make investment decisions on behalf of the account holder.
-Parents can open the Vantage Junior ISA without subscribing any cash if the funds are coming later from a third party such as a grandparent.
-Alternatively, parents can complete and submit a paper application form to open a Junior ISA accompanied with a cheque from a grandparent.
+Accounts must be opened by a parent or guardian.
+Parents can open a Junior ISA without subscribing any cash if the funds are coming later (within 30 days) from a third party such as a grandparent.
+Alternatively parents can complete a paper application form to open a Junior ISA accompanied with a cheque from a grandparent.

-Once a parent or guardian opens a Junior ISA, friends or family can make a contribution up to the annual limit.
-Junior ISA top ups can be made online, by post or by telephone as a lump sum or by monthly savings.
+Once a parent or guardian opens a Junior ISA, friends or family can make contributions up to the annual limit.
+Junior ISA top ups can be made online, by post or by telephone as a lump sum or via monthly savings.

-The SIPP must be opened by a parent or guardian who is happy to make investment decisions on behalf of the account holder.
-If the child is over 16 they will need to sign the Vantage Junior SIPP application, otherwise it will need to be signed by the child's legal guardian.
+Accounts must be opened by a parent or guardian.
+If the child is over 16 they will need to sign the Junior SIPP application, otherwise it will need to be signed by the child's legal guardian.
 In both cases the legal guardian form will also need to be completed.